How to Create a Colorwash Paint Effect

 Texture makes any wall so much more vibrant.
 The technique of color washing provides an easy way to install this texture on any wall.
-There are some variations, but these are entirely up to your desired taste and preferences.
+Thanks to their versatility colorwash paint effects can be made to suit any room or style.

 When creating a colorwash paint effect it is important to pick the right glaze color for your desired outcome.
-Using a darker glaze color will create a much more pronounced effect, use a darker color glaze.
-A more subtle effect is achieved by picking a darker base color and a lighter glaze color.
+Using a darker glaze color will create a much more pronounced effect.
+However, a more subtle effect is achieved by picking a darker base color and a lighter glaze color.

-Before you begin painting your colorwash paint effect prepare the room with your base coat and allow the room to dry thoroughly.
+Before you begin painting your colorwash paint effect prepare the room with your base coat and allow the walls to dry thoroughly.

 Make 3-4 foot Work Sections:

 It is important that you do not let your work area dry.
 If working alone, you can prevent this by making 3 or 4-foot work regions and do not move on to another region until the current one is finished.

 Application of The Glaze, Cutting In:

 Cut in all sections of trim, light switches, ceilings, and corners with a 2” trim brush.
 Using a crosshatch (8-12” X motions) technique.

 After you have sufficiently cut in, begin to use your crosshatch brush action to fill in the wall.
 Move methodically in the direction you are working, ensuring that you complete a vertical workspace.
 Do not move further in your work direction until you have sufficiently applied the glaze and have adequate coverage.